Hyundai i30 Common Problems and Solutions

 Problem:

-The windscreen on the i30 is prone to a higher than usual condensation build up.
-This problem is caused by a failure of the windscreen seals, which allow water into the cabin.
-With this problem, you may also notice that there are damp patches on the carpets or elsewhere in the front of the car.
+The windscreen on the i30 tends to have more condensation than usual.
+This issue occurs due to a failure of the windscreen seals, which allows water to enter the cabin.
+You may also notice damp patches on the carpets or other areas at the front of the car.

 Solution:

-You will need to replace the windscreen seals to sort the problem.
-If your car is still under warranty, Hyundai will fix the problem free of charge.
-Otherwise it is your responsibility.
+You will need to replace the windscreen seals to fix the issue.
+If your car is still under warranty, Hyundai will repair it free of charge.
+Otherwise, it is your responsibility.

 Difficulty level